vuejsdevelopers/poster-shop/README.md

 ## Lecture branches

-Each branch of of the repo shows the state of the code at the end of any particular video e.g. `video/05` show the state of the code at the end of video 5.
+Each branch of of the repo shows the state of the code at the end of any particular video e.g. `video/05` shows the state at the end of video 5.

+If you want the initial state of the code, use the `master` branch.

 If you're doing the *Vue.js Essentials - 3 Course Bundle* course on Udemy, you'll need the following conversion table to match the branch to the lecture number.